bigchaindb/bigchaindb-shared/README.md

 ## Features

-* Easier to use JSON api
+* Easy to use JSON api
 * Simple FFI interface - easy to integrate with your language
 * High performance binary (x86/64, Debian 8, Ubuntu 16.04 etc)